roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Elizabeth regretted pleasing her slave before they even left the store.
 She sighed heavily, knowing it was her own impulsive nature that had gotten her into this mess.

  Clarissa was happy to have offloaded the last of the outfits, at last.
 The knock down price was at cost, but that was bearable, just to get rid of the tacky clothes.
-Report_Story #2